 I use grated apple so it makes the scones lovely and moist but there are no big chunks of apple that the kids will try to pull out!

 Of course, if you don't have to hide the apple at all then why not leave a few bigger chunks of apple in the mixture too?

 How to substitute the self-raising flour?

 If you don't have any self-raising flour you can replace it with plain flour and baking powder.
-I would use the same amount of plain flour and 2 tsp of baking powder.
+I would use the same amount of plain flour and 2 teaspoon of baking powder.

 How to serve these apple scones?

 These apple and cinnamon scones are delicious served warm with a little melted butter.
 However, my favourite way to eat them is with a little raspberry jam and a dollop of natural yogurt.
 Even my husband enjoyed them and he doesn't usually like things with sultanas.